 Toshiba Canvio Basics Portable Hard Drive

 The Toshiba Canvio offers a 1TB model if you’re just looking for a slight jump and don’t want to spend the extra money.
-At $55, the Toshiba will expand your hard drive space to a comfortable level, giving you that extra 1TB of space you need.
+Usually ranging between $50 and $60, the Toshiba will expand your hard drive space to a comfortable level, giving you that extra 1TB of space you need.
 If you want to make the jump to 2TB, this one comes in slightly cheaper than the Seagate Game Drive.Buy on Amazon

 So those are my top three choices for hard drives for the Xbox One.
 Obviously I only have personal experience with the Western Digital My Passport, but based on reviews and friends’ opinions of drives, the other two drives on this list should perform just as well.
 And if you happen to have an extra USB 3.0 hard drive laying around, you can always repurpose that drive for the Xbox One instead of purchasing a new one.
 I only bought a new drive because all of my other drives require a power supply and I didn’t want to deal with that with the Xbox.
 In fact, after I bought the drive for the console, I bought another WD My Passport when it went on sale so I had a portable external drive for when I travel.
 They are always nice to have.